 It is best to wear your eyeglasses to your exam and bring contact lenses in their case.

 How long does it take to get my lenses once they are ordered?

-Do you offer Lasik surgery?
+Do you offer LASIK surgery?

-Can you treat glaucoma, macular degeneration and other serious eye conditions?
+Can you treat glaucoma, macular degeneration, and other serious eye conditions?

 Dr. Sciberras can detect, diagnose and treat many eye conditions and diseases.
-He is certified in the use of therapeutic pharmaceutical agents (TPAa) for the treatment of eye conditions, including but not limited to glaucoma, conjunctivitis, iritis, chalazion, meibomitis, etc.
+He is certified in the use of therapeutic pharmaceutical agents (TPAs) for the treatment of eye conditions, including but not limited to glaucoma, conjunctivitis, iritis, chalazion, meibomitis, etc.

 Can I have an eye exam while pregnant?
 Should I wait because of vision fluctuations?